 Administered on behalf of the Scottish Government, the Self Management Fund supports projects that increase the capacity of the people of Scotland to live well with long term conditions.
 This round of the fund will build on the Resilience, Recovery and Development demonstrated by the third sector throughout 2020 and create an opportunity to plan for the future.
 Successful projects will begin on 1 June 2021.

-We are offering the opportunity to apply for one of two grant types which are designed to:
+We offered the opportunity to apply for one of two grant types which are designed to: